MisterTea/EternalTerminal/README.md

 ## Building using Docker

 Builder Dockerfiles are located at [deployment/](deployment/).
-Supported OSes: Arch, CentOS 8, Debian, Fedora, openSUSE and Ubuntu.
+Supported OSes: CentOS 8, openSUSE and Ubuntu.

 ## Reporting issues